Local authorities are worried about future provision of out of school childcare amid large...read more

 Alongside flexible working, childcare is the main obstacle to work faced by parents.
-Here we outline some of the options for cutting your childcare bills and some of the different options you can choose from.
+Here we outline some of your childcare options, along with ideas for cutting your childcare bills and some of the different childcare settings you can choose from.

 You may have heard that the Government has recently launched two new schemes which it says are aimed at bringing down the cost of childcare.
 They are tax-free childcare and doubling the number of hours of ‘free’ childcare a week [to 30 hours] for eligible three and four year olds.
 Childcare campaigners say the costs of the ‘free’ places are not fully covered, meaning access to places can be patchy, nurseries have to charge for extras or put up the costs for other places or may be forced to close.